Memphis-style ribs - Creation Studios

 World Championship Barbecue Cooking Contest FAQS

 Can I try any of the barbecue?
 Or will food be available on contest grounds?
-Add on an experience like the Kingsford Tour of Champions or BBQ Alley to your general admission for a tasting.
-On-site vendors will also be cooking up barbecue and other Memphis favorites within the fairgrounds, but you’ll find even more variety among the restaurants around Downtown Memphis.
+Add on an experience for WCBCC like the Kingsford Tour of Champions or BBQ Alley to your general admission for a tasting.
+On-site vendors will also be cooking up barbecue and other Memphis favorites within the fairgrounds.
+SmokeSlam will offer that too plus an interactive area to try food not being served in the competition.
+Plus, you’ll find even more variety among the restaurants around Downtown Memphis.

 What are all of my ticket options?
-4-day passes, single-day tickets and VIP passes are available for purchase online.
+4-day passes, single-day tickets and VIP passes are available for purchase online for the World Championship Barbecue Cooking Contest.
 ATMs will be available on-site, but credit is acceptable for most purchases.
+SmokeSlam tickets will be available to purchase soon.
+Stay tuned!

 What should I wear?
 Be prepared for rain.
 The contest will go on rain or shine, so prep before you go.
 Wear comfortable shoes that can get wet, bring a poncho and don’t forget your sunscreen.

 Where should I book a hotel or other lodging?
 Check out all of Memphis' hotel and lodging options.
-Midtown and East Memphis accommodations are your best bet if you want to stay near the contest grounds, but iconic Downtown Memphis hotels are less than 15 minutes away from the fairgrounds.
+Midtown and East Memphis accommodations are your best bet if you want to stay near the SmokeSlam contest grounds, but iconic Downtown Memphis hotels are less than 15 minutes away from the fairgrounds and are located near the World Championship Barbecue Cooking Contest.

-For more information on the 2023 World Championship Barbecue Cooking Contest, click here.
+For more information on the 2024 World Championship Barbecue Cooking Contest, click here.
+For more information on the 2024 SmokeSlam: The World's Ultimate BBQ Showdown, click here.

 NEVER MISS AN EVENT IN MEMPHIS